To Flu Shot or Not to Flu Shot

 The effectiveness of the flu shot varies each year, because there are multiple strains of the flu that spread each season, according to the FDA.
 Each vaccine is formulated to target three or four of the “most likely to circulate” strains each year, but figuring out which strains to include in the seasonal flu shot is somewhat of an educated guessing game.

-Apparently this year’s flu shot is looking promising—so far based on current flu patterns in the Southern hemisphere.
+Apparently this year’s flu shot is looking promising so far based on current flu patterns in the Southern hemisphere.

 SHOULD BABY AND I GET THE FLU SHOT?

 Last year the vaccine was not very effective because the virus mutated and the vaccine that was set in March become obsolete come September.
 However, for whoever received the vaccine last year, got a dose of antibodies to help against any flu.
-So if you did get the flu shot last year not all is lost.
+So if you did get the flu shot last year not all was lost.

 It definitely has made people, especially parents weary about giving their little ones the shot this year.
 CDC recommends a yearly flu vaccine for everyone 6 months of age and older as the first and most important step in protecting against this serious disease.
 They even say children under 8 who are getting the vaccine for the first time should get it twice, spaced four weeks apart.